Rethinking IRSTD: Single-Point Supervision Guided Encoder-only Framework is Enough for Infrared Small Target Detection: Introduction

-\textbf{The first principle of IRSTD \& two trade-off solutions.} Infrared small targets are characterized by extremely limited spatial extent, Gaussian-like energy diffusion, low signal-to-noise ratios, and highly sparse spatial distributions.
-Considering the practical IRST search and tracking systems primarily require reliable localization rather than contour reconstruction, \textit{we argue that the first principle of IRSTD should be centroid-oriented detection instead of dense pixel-level reconstruction.} Existing efforts to alleviate dense segmentation can be broadly categorized into two directions. \textit{(1) Bounding box supervised regression framework.} These works adopt bounding box-based detection frameworks to simplify prediction~\cite{dai2023OSCAR,yang2024eflnet,REDETR_box,atrash2025tybox}; however, it still relies on bounding-box annotations and does not explicitly model the intrinsic local response structure of infrared small targets. \textit{(2) Single-point supervision-guided segmentation framework.} These works try to reduce annotation cost through point-level weak supervision with pseudo-mask generation~\cite{2023MCLC,2023LESPS,2025FromEasy2Hard,HE_SPS}, yet continues to depend on encoder–decoder architectures and dense mask reconstruction.
+\textbf{The first principle of IRSTD \& two trade-off solutions.} Infrared small targets (IRSTs) are characterized by extremely limited spatial extent, Gaussian-like energy diffusion, low signal-to-noise ratios, and highly sparse spatial distributions.
+Considering the practical IRST search and tracking systems primarily require reliable localization rather than contour reconstruction, \textit{we argue that the first principle of IRSTD should be centroid-oriented detection instead of dense pixel-level reconstruction.} Existing efforts to alleviate dense segmentation can be broadly categorized into two directions. \textit{(1) Bounding-box supervised regression frameworks.} These works adopt bounding box-based detection frameworks to simplify prediction~\cite{dai2023OSCAR,yang2024eflnet,REDETR_box,atrash2025tybox}; however, they still rely on bounding-box annotations and do not explicitly model the intrinsic local response structure of infrared small targets. \textit{(2) Single-point supervision-guided segmentation frameworks.} These works try to reduce annotation cost through point-level weak supervision with pseudo-mask generation~\cite{2023MCLC,2023LESPS,2025FromEasy2Hard,HE_SPS}, yet they continue to depend on encoder--decoder architectures and dense mask reconstruction.
 Although these approaches partially ease specific burdens, they do not simultaneously resolve the coupled bottlenecks of annotation efficiency, structural complexity, and localization stability.